 - View safety tips from the Saint Paul Police Department:

 - Access crime statistics reports on the City of Saint Paul website

 - Neighborhood notifications about public safety and community events (SPPD): sign up to receive these notifications here.

 - Consumer Affairs Alarm and Security System reviews: Click here to view.

-Crime Notification Updates
+Sign up to receive MGCC’s Crime Notification Updates

 We distribute crime notification updates which are based on news releases, tips, and information received from the St. Paul Police Department.
 Sign up below!

 Block Ambassador Program